avg —

 Instructions

-Grind the cooked beans with a meat grinder or blender to uniform paste.
+I grind the beans with a meat grinder or blender.

 Tips